top of page

 Parquemet, Cerrillos, Chile (2021) original performance

-The Javelin Project, Exhibition and performance, Galeria NAC, Santiago, 2022
+The Javelin Project, exhibition with 3 video channel, performance and artist books, Galeria NAC, Santiago, 2022

 The Javelin Project, Performance still, Santiago, Chile, March 2021